 That’s the good news, the bad news is due to one of corrugated cardboard USP’s, it’s incredibly light and strong, but its structure means it’s full of air, which as a business you end up paying to dispose of.
 Most companies either put this in their general commercial waste bins, or if they have a lot they have dedicated bins.
 A typical 1100L waste bin holds just 40 kgs, as worked out by the WRAP (Waste Resources Action Programme) for which businesses up and down the country pay a hire charge for the bins and a cost to empty them.
 The more bins you have the higher the cost, but if you had a couple of bins being emptied weekly, the costs could easily be around £1500 a year depending on your service provider and where in the country you are.

 Here at Shredded Neat we have come up with solutions which might help.
 For companies which only produce small regular amounts and don’t need a large bin, we can pick up the loose flat-packed cardboard at the same time as we provide our secure shredding collections free of charge.
 If as a business you don’t produce that much regularly, but sometimes have a large amount occasionally, then rather than fill up your own commercial bins, you can drop it round to our depot and drop it off for recycling free of charge too.

-If you would like to know more about our cardboard solutions then please do get in touch, we can guarantee that 100% of he cardboard we collect is properly recycled and goes back into new product, which is a big tick in the environmental sustainability box for any business.
-So if you need help Call us
+If you would like to know more about our cardboard solutions then please don’t hesitate to get in touch!
+Shredded Neat can guarantee that 100% of the cardboard we collect is properly recycled and goes back into new product, which is a big tick in the environmental sustainability box for any business.
+Learn about our mobile shredding services.